 The people of Madhya Pradesh are welcoming

 People in Madhya Pradesh are incredibly warm and friendly.
-From the ones working in the tourism industry to anybody I met in the street, I found everyone to be kind and curious towards the few travelers who visit their State, of which they are very proud.
+From the ones working in the tourism industry to anybody I met in the street, to the ones who helped me through the incredible ordeal I went through in order to get a SIM card in India, I found everyone to be kind and curious towards the few travelers who visit their State, of which they are very proud.
 They think tourists are sacred, and they always help those in need.

 It’s not invaded by tourists (yet)

 I am hardly obsessed with off the beaten path places.
 After all, an unsuccessful backpacker like I am usually ends up there!
 Madhya Pradesh is a perfect place to visit for those who like to get a bit off the beaten path.
 It is as far as it gets from the traffic and pollution of Delhi and from the crowds of tourists of Varanasi.
 It is the best place to get to know the Indian culture and spirit more in depth, and to get closer to the locals and get that feeling of being one of the few privileged persons to experience something special.